 Our school operates on a 4-day schedule.
 The first day of school each year is called Day A; the next is Day B, third day is a Day C, etc. The school day which follows Day D begins another cycle as Day A and the cycle continues.

-Excuse forms should be submitted online via the Sapphire Parent Portal, or a written note from a parent may be returned to the classroom teacher immediately following an absence, but will not be accepted after three days.
+Excuse forms should be submitted online via the Sapphire Parent Portal and will not be accepted after three days.
 Arrival after 9:00 am is considered tardy and students will need to bring an excuse card or handwritten note signed by a parent explaining the reason for the tardiness.

 If a pre-planned absence is necessary, parents are required to fill out a form for prior approval.
 Forms may be submitted online the Sapphire Parent Portal, or may be obtained from the office.
 Please give the principal ample time (at least five days) to allow for good communication between the parent, teacher and school office.
 All assigned work will be your child’s responsibility to complete within the time allotted by the classroom teacher (no more than 3 weeks).

 To ensure building security, all parents, visitors, and former students are required to report to the office to obtain a visitor’s pass.
 To avoid interruptions to the classroom, parents are asked to leave all messages and materials at the office.
 The office will notify the teacher or student as soon as possible.